Batch Burner 2020 Information

 Should you be taken ill or sustain an injury, please stay on the track.
 The “sweeper” will find you and/or ask others to let a marshal know so that you can be rescued.
 We have trained first aiders along the route and four-wheel drive vehicles

-Included are a flapjack and banana, and water at the food station near Shooting Box.
+The feed station located approximately half way around the course will offer items like flapjack and banana, plus water to re fuel.
 There will also be some Jelly sweets for a sugar hit.

 When you complete the event please swap your number for a ticket which you can use at the BBQ in the start/finish area.
 Masses of homemade cake and tea will be available for purchase.

 For 2020 the Batch Burner has over 45km or 28 miles of trails and over 3600ft of climbing, much of which is on Private Land, hope you have done your training.

 We are hoping to make this an annual event at the same time each year so if you enjoyed it tell your friends, if not, tell us!